Mogao Caves — Exceptional Buddhist Art Wonders on Silk Road

 Sculptures and Murals in The 427th Cave of Mogao Grottoes (581 — 618).

-What cultural aspects that the Mogao Caves show?
+What Cultural Aspects that the Mogao Caves Show?

-As an exceptional wonder on the Silk Road, artworks and documents of Mogao Caves show many cultural aspects of China from the 4th to the 14th century.
+As an exceptional wonder on the Silk Road, artworks and documents of Mogao show many cultural aspects of China from the 4th to the 14th century.

-What are Mogao Library Cave and Dunhuang Manuscripts?
+What Are Mogao Library Cave and Dunhuang Manuscripts?

-Dunhuang Library Cave, or Cang Jing Dong, is a small secret stone chamber behind the 16th cave of Mogao Grottoes of Dunhuang, sealed around the 11th century to most likely had avoided wars of that period, preserved over 50,000 invaluable scrolls, painting, and embroidery masterpieces.
+Dunhuang Library Cave, or Cang Jing Dong, is a small secret stone chamber behind the 16th cave of Mogao Grottoes of Dunhuang, sealed around the 11th century to most likely had avoided wars of that period, preserved over 50,000 invaluable scrolls, paintings, and embroidery masterpieces.

 The Dunhuang Manuscripts concealed in this cave contained documents from 405 to 1002, written in characters of many different ethnic groups are included.